IN-CORE/dev-scripts/utils/geoserver_utils/README.md

     run_wms = False
     remove_folders = True
 ```
 Those are options for using what kind of information to use for removal.
-Suggest to make everything to True, except run_wms, since run_wms is problematic.<br>
+Suggest to make everything to True, except run_wms, since run_wms is problematic.

 Boolean remove_folders is little different that it removes the actual data files, whereas the others are removing the only entries in the configuration.

 ### fix_datastore_url.py
-This file is to change the file path recorded in the configuration xml file. <br>
+This file is to change the file path recorded in the configuration xml file.

 The configuration is located at the top of the code.
 ```
 BASE_DIR: directory that files are located, usually "/opt/geoserver/data_dir/workspaces/incore/"